Social Sciences Building, Room 401

-Students take almost all the courses on theory and methods in their first year in the program.
-They are required to take two courses in classical sociological theory (Sociology 201A/B) and one in contemporary theory (Sociology 202), two in quantitative methods (Sociology 205 and 206), and two in qualitative methods (from among Sociology 203, Field Methods; Sociology 204, Text and Discourse Analysis; or Sociology 207, Comparative-Historical Methods).
-In addition, students enroll in a two-credit introduction to the faculty and their research (Sociology 208).
-Note: Sociology 208 is in addition to other requirements.
+Students take almost all of their courses on theory and methods in the first year in the program.
+They are required to take two theory courses: one in classical sociological theory (SOCI 201) and one in contemporary theory (SOCI 202).
+They are also required to take five methods courses: a foundational introductory methods/epistemology course (SOCI 200), two courses in quantitative methods (SOCI 205 and 206), and two in qualitative methods (from among SOCI 203, Field Methods; SOCI 204, Text and Discourse Analysis; or SOCI 207, Comparative-Historical Methods).
+In addition, students enroll in two one-credit proseminar classes in fall and winter quarters in which they learn about reading and writing academic papers, faculty research, and other issues related to graduate life for a total of two units over two quarters (SOCI 208).
+Note: SOCI 208 is in addition to other requirements.

-These are survey courses in major substantive fields.
-Students must take three out of the following eight, which the department offers regularly: Sociology 264, Economic Sociology; Sociology 226, Political Sociology; Sociology 216, Sociology of Culture; Sociology 234, Intellectual Foundations of the Study of Science, Technology, and Medicine; Sociology 212, Social Stratification; Sociology 267, Sociology of Gender; Sociology 244, Sociology of Race and Ethnicity; and Sociology 222, Social Movements.
+Core seminars are survey courses in major substantive fields.
+Students must take three out of the following ten courses, which the department offers regularly: SOCI 264, Economic Sociology; SOCI 226, Political Sociology; SOCI 216, Sociology of Culture; SOCI 234, Intellectual Foundations of the Study of Science, Technology, and Medicine; SOCI 212, Social Stratification; SOCI 214, Urban Sociology; SOCI 267, Sociology of Gender; SOCI 244, Sociology of Race and Ethnicity; SOCI 222, Social Movements; and SOCI 230, Advanced Approaches to Sociological Theory.
 These are major areas of sociology and fields in which several of the members of our faculty specialize.
 Moreover, several of these seminars serve as introductions to the programs of specialization on which the program is based (see below).

-Beyond these requirements, students must take four seminars, at least two of which must be in the program of specialization selected by the student.
-In total, sixteen graduate courses, plus the introduction to the faculty, are required for advancing to candidacy.
+Beyond these requirements, students must take four additional sociology seminars.
+Of the four courses, one may be taken outside the department and be taken for S/U grade.
+In total, sixteen graduate courses, plus the proseminar, are required for advancing to candidacy.

 All students are evaluated by the department faculty toward the end of the academic year.
 At the end of the student’s first year in the program, student performance is also evaluated by the Graduate Program Committee, including the director of Graduate Studies, the faculty teaching the core sequences, and by their faculty adviser.
 Students whose performance is satisfactory are allowed to continue the regular course of study; others may be asked to repeat some courses or to do additional course work; others may be asked to withdraw from the program.
 Evaluations are communicated to students in writing.

-The master’s degree is earned as one of the requirements of the PhD and is based on the quality of the student’s course work described below.
-At the end of the second year, students are evaluated by the Graduate Program Committee for the master’s degree.
+Requirements for obtaining the MA are based on the quality of the student’s course work described below.
+At the end of the second year, students have the option to be evaluated by the Graduate Program Committee for the master’s degree.
 At that time, the committee ascertains the student’s suitability for doctoral work.